lanl/pyQBTNs/examples/README.md

 # Examples
 The examples under D-Wave requires a configuration file in order to run correctly

-The Classical examples will run locally on your device without the need for any connection to a D-Wave device
+The classical examples will run locally on your device without the need for any connection to a D-Wave device

 ## D-Wave ##
 * [Boolean Matrix Factorization Example Using D-Wave as the backend solver](D-Wave_matrix_factorization.ipynb)